Jouli

 This village is inhabited by Shia Sayyids.
-The Sayyids of this village are Mousavi, (Kazmi) who migrated to India from Persia.
+The Sayyids of this village migrated to India from Gardez, in present day Afghanistan, and claim descent from Musa al-Kazim.

 Geography

 Jauli has an average elevation of 232 metres (761 feet).

 History

 Jauli is a very old village.
 Jauli is located in Uttar Pradesh the north-western part of India, about 120 km from the National Capital of Delhi.
 Syed Vais came to Jolly in 1579 after retirement from the Mughal Army.
 In the Mughal Army he worked as Mansab Dar.
 The descendants of Syed Vais ruled over Riyasat Haza Jauli since 1579 to 1952 (15 July) till Zamindar abolition.
 Syed Irtaza Hasnain and Syed Mujtaba Hasnain was the last ruler of Riyasat Haza Jauli.
-Mehdi Asghar (matru miya) s/o Syed Mujtaba Hasnain was the MLA from Morna vidhansaba and a very famous personality of Muzaffarnagar.